 Coronaviruses (CoVs) (order Nidovirales, family Coronaviridae, subfamily Coronavirinae) are responsible for respiratory disease outbreaks in many vertebrate species.
 They are a large family of single-stranded RNA enveloped viruses (+ssRNA) that can be isolated in different animal species.
 They have genome sizes ranging between 26 to 32 kilobases (kb) in length, being the largest genomes for RNA viruses (consequently increasing the effectiveness of facemasks).
-COVID-19 also known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), 2019-nCoV or "novel coronavirus 2019" is a new virus with no known resistance in humans.
+COVID-19 also known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), or "novel coronavirus 2019" is a new virus and we are just beginning to understand resistance and susceptibility in humans.

-How to analyze your DNA for coronavirus resistance and susceptibility markers?
+How to analyze your DNA for coronavirus resistance or susceptibility?

 Step 1) Download your raw autosomal DNA file and save it to a safe and secure location